ElvenTools/elven-tools-website/src/docs/jump-start.md

 Derive PEM is a command which will take your seed phrase and create the key file for signing every transaction.
 Without it, you won't be able to use the elven-tools cli.
 The good thing is that you will need to do this only once.
 And then run every command in the same directory where the `walletKey.pem` file will land after running this command.

+**Important**: You need to use the correct wallet.
+If you want to deploy the smart contract on the devnet, please use the devnet seed phrase and ensure that your wallet has some funds.
+You can use the faucet in the devnet web wallet to get some fake EGLD for testing.

 <div class="docs-error-box">
   Don't share your PEM file with anyone.
 It is the main key to your wallet—the same as the seed phrases.
 The elven-tools don't send any data to the Internet.
 It works with it only in your local file system.
 </div>

 After you generate the PEM file, you can run all other commands.
+But remember that your wallet needs funds.
+Otherwise, it won't work.
+Each transaction takes fees.

 Let's walk through the whole process here.

 The first command will be `elven-tools deploy nft-minter`.
 It takes the Smart Contract code from its repository and tries to deploy it on behalf of the user whose walletKey.pem file is generated in this directory.
 It will ask a couple of questions.
 Let's explain them here.